Cars

 Go to Cars and open the vehicle you want to update.

-- Scroll to Vehicle Details
+- Find the Vehicle Details card

 - Review the sections before editing